All members of the university community students and employees as well as visitors and third parties can report incidents using the online form.

 You may also choose to contact the local Sexual Assault Services organization, San Bernardino Sexual Assault Services at: 909.885.8884 or visiting their website at: http://www.sbsas.org/.
 The staff at San Bernardino Sexual Assault Services are not mandated reporters and can offer support and resources outside of the university.

-The Title IX Coordinator and Deputy Title IX Coordinators are the preferred first contact.
+The Title IX Coordinator is the preferred first contact.
 The Title IX office is most familiar with the reporting process and your options.
 Almost all administrators, staff and faculty members at the University are considered “responsible employees,” with the notable exceptions of the Counseling Center Counselors and University Chaplains.
 Notice to any other employee of the University is official notice to the institution.